 You invited a contractor to help you with your remodeling project and things were going smoothly from the beginning and later on you’re not satisfied with his work and you didn’t pay the contractor the entire bill for the improvement of your property.
 Then the contractor decided to put a lien on your property, then what should you do in such a situation.

 What’s A Construction Lien?

-Construction lien occurs when a contractor do some work and you hold some of his money because may be you believe he doesn’t deserve what he has requested due to poor work.
+Construction lien occurs when a contractor do some work and you hold some of his money because maybe you believe he doesn’t deserve what he has requested due to poor work.
 It can be for whatever reason but this the lien is used when the homeowner does not pay for the services that were rendered.
 Because of this, he placed a lien on your house as security for an outstanding debt, this means the contractor is making a claim on you for his unpaid services.
 If care isn’t taken, with time the lien may be used to require you to sell your home to cover his expenses.

 Contractor lien isn’t a complex process; contractors put a lien on any property when they believe they’re denied work compensation per the contract that was drawn up for the work that he has done.
 Each state in the United States has its own rules and regulations regarding construction lien and the rules vary from one state to another significantly.
-In some states lien expire within ninety days while other states it took longer than that, before taking any action you should check with your lawyer to understand how construction lien works and how to deal with it if this scenario happens to you.
+In some states, the lien expires within ninety days while other states it took longer than that, before taking any action you should check with your lawyer to understand how construction lien works and how to deal with it if this scenario happens to you.

 Is Your Construction Lien Valid?

 Contractors can’t just put a lien anyhow they want; they must comply with some requirements before putting a lien on any property.

 * Homeowners must be given preliminary notice within some time frame after finishing the work.

 * The contractor should be able to state clearly the minimum amount of detail on the debt.

 * All liens must be filed at the local court or a registrar of deeds within a fixed time frame after the completion of the work, and the homeowner has accepted the job done and began to use it.